Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 What are British Silver Hallmarks for Sterling Silver?

-British silver hallmarks for sterling silver (.925 purity) traditionally consist of a series of stamps, most notably the Lion Passant (a walking lion with raised paw) to signify sterling standard.
+British silver hallmarks for sterling silver (.925 purity) consist of a series of stamps, most notably the Lion Passant (a walking lion with raised paw) to signify sterling standard.

 A complete, pre-1999, British hallmark typically includes the maker’s mark, the Lion Passant, a town mark (assay office), a date letter, and a duty mark.